nuovodw/My100DaysOfCode/README.md

 **Today's Progress**:
 1. Started working on the Fibonacci sequence challenge.
 1. (3 hours later) I solved it!!
+    1. Code Practice/fibonacci_generator.js

 **Thoughts:**</br>
 1. ~~I've been working on it for about 2 hours now; it seems like I'm about half way there.~~
 1. ~~Perhaps it's a little over my head, but I'll give another crack at it after a break.~~
-1. I took many hours of staring at the monitor and trying so many different codes, but, at last, I solved it!
+1. It took many hours of staring at the monitor and trying so many different codes, but, at last, I solved it!
 Probably not the most DRY code for this challenge, but I'm proud to have completed the challenge.

 **Short-term plan:**</br>
 1. Finish the Fibonacci challenge by the end of the day!